 #1 Beware of fake news and limit the news we read:

-Often, wrong and fake news related to the COVID-19 situation may bring unnecessary stress.
-It is always better to rely on government websites for COVID-19 related news rather than social media feed.
+Often, false news related to the COVID-19 situation may bring unnecessary stress.
+It is always better to rely on government websites for COVID-19-related news rather than social media feed.

 #2 Schedule your social media:

 Continuous social media may be harmful to you in many ways.
 It may bring in anxiety, depression, and a feeling of isolation.
 Scheduling social media site visits may help in this case.

 #3 Talk with the people:

 You can talk to the people over calls.
 Catch up with those who have lost contact with them.
 Support them and also get support from them.